To the theory of decaying turbulence: Introduction

+The situation has changed over the last decades.
+No alternative microscopic theory based on the \NS{} equation emerged, but our understanding of the strong turbulence phenomena grew significantly.
+On the other hand, the loop equations technology in the gauge theory also advanced over the last decades.
+The correspondence between the loop space functionals and the original vector fields was better understood, and various solutions to the gauge loop equations were found.
+In particular, the momentum loop equation was developed, similar to our momentum loop used below \cite{MLDMig86, SeqQuanM95}.
+Recently, some numerical methods were found to solve loop equations beyond perturbation theory \cite{LoopEqBootstrap, KazakovLooqBootstrap}.
+The loop dynamics was extended to quantum gravity, where it was used to study nonperturbative phenomena \cite{AshtekarVar, RovelliSmolin}.

+All these old and new developments made loop equations a major nonperturbative approach to gauge field theory.
+So, it is time to revive the hibernating theory of the loop equations in turbulence, where these equations are much simpler.
 The latest DNS \cite{S19, S21, VortexGasCirculation20, QuantumCirculation21} with Reynolds numbers of tens of thousands revealed and quantified violations of the K41 scaling laws.
 These numerical experiments are in agreement with so-called multifractal scaling laws \cite{FP85}.

-However, as we argued in \cite{M22, M23PR}, at those Reynolds numbers, the DNS cannot yet distinguish between pure scaling laws with anomalous dimension $\zeta(n)$ and some algebraic function of the logarithm of scale $\zeta(n,\log r)$ modifying the K41 scaling.

-Theoretically, we studied the loop equation in the confinement region (large circulation over large loop $C$), and we have justified the Area law, suggested back in '93 on heuristic arguments \cite{M93}.

-This law says that the PDF tails of velocity circulation PDF in the confinement region are functions of the minimal area inside this loop.